sh4dowkey/sh4dowkey/README.md

 ### 🧠 About Me

+I’m deeply passionate about cybersecurity, open-source, and software development.
+Over the past few years, I’ve explored everything from ethical hacking and penetration testing to building tools and contributing to security-focused projects.
+My journey began with curiosity and has grown into a serious commitment to mastering offensive security, automation, and open-source collaboration.
+My goal is to continuously learn, grow, and contribute meaningfully to the infosec and dev communities.😎

 - 🔐 Focused on **Vulnerability Assessment and Penetration Testing (VAPT)**
 - 🛠️ Practicing Offensive Security and Red Teaming techniques
 - 🧪 Building hands-on labs and writing custom tools